openedx/edx-platform/lms/djangoapps/certificates/docs/decisions/001-allowlist-requirements.rst

 downloadable allowlist course certificate, the following things must be true at the time the certificate is generated:

-* The user must be enrolled in the course
+* The user must have an enrollment in the course

+  * The enrollment mode must be eligible for a certificate
+  * The enrollment does not need to be active

 * The user must have an approved, unexpired, ID verification
-* The user must be on the allowlist for the course run (see the CertificateWhitelist model)
+* The user must be on the allowlist for the course run (see the *CertificateWhitelist* model)
-* The user must not have an invalidated certificate for the course run (see the CertificateInvalidation model)
+* The user must not have an invalidated certificate for the course run (see the *CertificateInvalidation* model)
-* Certificate generation must be enabled for the course run
-* Automatic certificate generation must be enabled
+* Automatic certificate generation must be globally enabled

 Note: the above requirements were written for the allowlist, which assumes the CourseWaffleFlag *certificates_revamp.use_allowlist* has been enabled for the